 Three words, and three pictures to show that there’s…

-With the Covid-19 pandemic, parallels have been drawn between our current situation and the emergence of HIV in the 1980’s.
-Fear, misinformation, blame seeking, judgement and stigma(1) play a part in both epidemics.
+With the COVID-19 pandemic, parallels have been drawn between our current situation, and the emergence of HIV in the 1980’s.
+Fear, misinformation, blame seeking, judgement and stigma have played a part early in both epidemics.

-The good news now for HIV is that it is treatable, though not curable; with early detection and effective treatment - living with HIV is no longer a death sentence.
+The good news now for HIV is that it is treatable, though not curable.
+With early detection and effective treatment, living with HIV is no longer a death sentence.

 This project hopes to show that people living with HIV are not just surviving, but thriving.
 Many people are overcoming the stigma associated with HIV, and are all the better for it.
 HIV doesn’t discriminate who it infects.
 There is nothing disgraceful about having a virus.

 We would like you to submit one portrait of yourself, and two other images which shows how you define yourself.

 We would also like you to submit three words that you would use to define yourself.
 For example; Parent, Funny, Musician, Baker, Cyclist, Swimmer, Graduate.

 Any words you like, to show how you are enjoying life.

 There is so much inspiration to choose two images which identify and describe your passions and interests..